MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/power-automate-desktop-installation-issues.md

   > [!NOTE]
   > Administrator permissions on your local computer are required to install Power Automate for desktop using [MSI installer](/power-automate/desktop-flows/install#install-power-automate-using-the-msi-installer).
-- You have restarted your machine.
+- You restart your machine.

-  Some Windows changes require a restart to take effect, or it might block your installation.
+  Some Windows changes require a restart to take effect, or they might block your installation.
 - You run an up-to-date version of a supported Windows operating system.

 For a complete list of prerequisites, see [Prerequisites and limitations](/power-automate/desktop-flows/requirements#prerequisites).